mist64/cbmbus_doc/3 Commodore DOS.md

 DOS does not specify a maximum size for disk or file names, but the limit for all Commodore devices is 16 characters.
 There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
 Names have very few limitations:

-* The comma and colon characters are illegal in disk or file names (because of the encoding of channel names and commands).
+* The comma, colon and `CR` (carriage return) characters are illegal in disk or file names (because of the encoding of channel names and commands).
 * The code `0xa0` (SPACE with with bit 7 set; PETSCII shifted SPACE) is illegal in file names (it is used as the terminating character on disk).

 There are four file types (`SEQ`, `PRG`, `USR` and `REL`) that fall into two categories: sequential and relative.

 **Sequential files** only allow linear access, i.e. it is impossible to position the read or write pointer.
 They can be appended to though.
 There are three types of sequential files: `SEQ`, `PRG` and `USR`.
 They are treated the same by DOS, but the user convention is to store executable programs in PRG files and data into SEQ files.

-**Relative files** (`REL`) have a fixed record size of 1-254 bytes and allow positioning the read or write pointer to any record and thus allow random access.
+**Relative files** (`REL`) have a fixed record size of 1-254 bytes and allow positioning the read/write pointer to any record and thus allow random access.

 While the interface to DOS often requres to specify the file type, it is not part of a file's identifier, i.e. there can not be two files with the same name but just a different type.